zqs1022/explanatoryGraph/README.md

 2. Learn explanatory graphs for CNNs learned using the VOC Part dataset

-name='bird'; % or 'cat', 'cow', 'dog', 'horse', 'sheep' extractCNNFeatureMaps_vocpart(name);
+Please download pre-trained CNNs for the VOC Part dataset from https://github.com/zqs1022/pretrainedCNNforVOC1 , https://github.com/zqs1022/pretrainedCNNforVOC2 , https://github.com/zqs1022/pretrainedCNNforVOC3 , and then unzip the file to the 'pretrained_cnns' folder. name='bird'; % or 'cat', 'cow', 'dog', 'horse', 'sheep' extractCNNFeatureMaps_vocpart(name);
 learn_explanatoryGraph(name);